charliexchen/Ant-IRL/README.md

 I tried making the predictor and AAC class as generic as possible for future projects and tested that it works on CartPole.

 Since this is a physical environment with one agent, we are very data constrained.
 As such, I first ran a number of episodes using the fixed walk cycle.
 We collect this data and then use it to pretrain the value function and an actor based on a fixed gait.
-We then use the above AAC implementation along with experience replay to improve the agent.
+We then use the above AAC implementation along with experience replay (TBD) to improve the agent.
 The initial data also allows for some hyperparameter selection, which was done with a simple random search.